utah-cs4470-sp23/class/assembly.md

 then we push the heap pointer on the stack, followed by the array size, because that is how a JPL array is laid out.

-# Local variables

-... to be written ...
+... indexing arrays not yet written

 # Calling functions